MystPhysX/DST-Miner/README.md

 ZupaleX Currently Working on:
-- Backbone of machine prefab lua
-- Widget for the storage
+Sleeping :-)

 MystPhysX Currently Working on:

+Job Done:
+- Created the basic machine and gave it a "follower" prefab which acts like the storage.
+- Setting up the storage widget.
+It is configurable (2x2, 2x3, 3x3, 3x4, 4x4).
+Working for client as well.
+If a modification is made on the artwork, please just replace the corresponding image file in the export folder by conserving the exact dimension.